Shaddadi/veritex/README.md

 ## CAV'22 Artifact

-Linux systems are suggested.
-This artifact aims to reproduce results in the CAV'22 tool paper, including **Figure 2&3&4** and **Table 2&3**.
+Linux host systems are suggested, but Windows hosts have also been tested.
+This artifact aims to reproduce results in the CAV'22 tool paper, including **Figures 2, 3, and 4** and **Tables 2 and 3**.
 Results are stored in 'veritex/cav22_artifact/results'.
 There are two versions for the artifact evaluation.
-The difference between these two versions is that the first one does not include the repair of two neural networks which consumes a large amount of memory and time.
+The difference between these two versions is that the first one runs faster, as it does not include the repair of two neural networks that consumes a large amount of memory and time.

-**Caution**: Reachable domains of networks in **Figure 3&4** may be slightly different from the ones in the paper because each run of the repair method can not guarantee to produce the exact same safe network.
+**Caution**: Reachable domains of networks in **Figures 3 and 4** may be slightly different from the ones in the paper because each run of the repair method cannot be guaranteed to produce the exact same safe network.

-**Caution**: For *Windows* users who encounter the error '\r command not found' when implementing the artifact, please run the following commands before the shell script.
+**Caution**: On *Windows* hosts, users who encounter the error '\r command not found' when executing the artifact, please run the following commands before the shell script.
+The update may not be required, but the dos2unix tool can be used to address the line endings if this error arises.
+Note this should be done in the cav22_artifact directory, where these reproduce_resultsX.sh scripts reside.
    ```bash
    apt-get update
    apt-get install dos2unix